oristopo/nanoTAPR/README.md

 address of the TAPR software update website.
 This will display a page showing the current TAPR software available.
 You can compare your build number with the latest build available number shown on the web page.
 Be sure to REFRESH your web browser display.
-If you wish, you may download the update from this page (right-click, and Save as ...)
+If you wish, you may download the update from here (right-click, and Save as ...)

 Exit the TAPR application before installing updates.